pulisushmitha/-KYMONET-A-Deep-Learning-Framework-for-Automated-Vocal-Fold-Analysis-Using-Kymograms/README.md

 RIFE is a deep learning–based frame interpolation model that generates intermediate frames between existing ones.
 Benefits:
--Smoothens transitions
+- Smoothens transitions
--Reduces motion artifacts
+- Reduces motion artifacts
--Produces clearer vibratory sequences
+- Produces clearer vibratory sequences

 After RIFE enhancement, videos were more stable and resulted in improved kymograms.
 However, only **5 out of 29 videos** were successfully stabilized; the remaining suffered from extreme noise and were discarded based on clinical research practices.